brainhack-school2020/tiawei_MEG_ML/README.md

 ## **Project Data**
 - Option 1: Access open data from NIBS post-stroke patient studies.
 - Option 2: Use my exisitng MEG data from 29 young healthy participants during unilateral finger movements (each particiapnts have two sessions of data: a total of 58 datasets for each hand movement senario).
 The MEG data have been co-registered with participants' structural MRI and source-localized for ROIs localization.
 Virtual channels at the source-level were computed for both left and right motor cotices.
-Phase-based and amplitude-based connectivity measures where derived between motor corticies separated by the moving hand (left hand moving vs right hand moving).
+(Using Matlab,) Phase-based and amplitude-based connectivity were measured between motor corticies separated by the moving hand (left hand moving vs right hand moving).

 ## **Objectives**
 - Option 1: Train an algorithm based on stroke-patients' background features (e.g., gender, age, stroke duration, storke size/site, etc...) and their NIBS intervention results.
 Then, use the algorithm to predict the optimal NIBS parameters for specific patients given their background information.